cesardariogar/urutora.js/README.md

 [![License](http://img.shields.io/:license-MIT-blue.svg)](http://doge.mit-license.org)

-Urutora.js is a lightweight JS/CSS Library and it has two simple functions: pagination and search, no styling for the table associated, that's up to you.
+Urutora.js is a lightweight JS/CSS Library (4.7 KB minified) and it has two simple functions: pagination and search, no styling for the table associated, that's up to you.

 Just import these: